 Thirteen years later, as new evidence raises the possibility that the five teenagers convicted in the attack had nothing to do with it, their supporters are focusing some of their fiercest anger at Mr. Trump.

 “Trump is a chump!” protesters shouted during a recent demonstration, accusing Mr. Trump of, at least, further inflaming passions and perhaps tainting the defendants’ future jurors.
 Some called him a racist.
 Supporters of the Central Park defendants have demanded an apology.

-Former employees of Donald Trump have also accused the real estate mogul of racism.
-John R. O’Donnell, a former president of Trump Plaza Hotel & Casino, wrote in his 1991 book Trumped! that Trump frequently used racial slurs:
+Former employees of Donald Trump also accused the real estate mogul of racism back in the 1990s.
+John R. O’Donnell, the one-time president of Trump Plaza Hotel & Casino, wrote in his 1991 book Trumped! that his former employer frequently used racial slurs:

 A book written by one of Donald Trump’s former casino executives accuses Trump of calling his biggest gamblers “slobs,” of making racial slurs against black people and of being largely ignorant about the casino business.

 O’Donnell described a dinner conversation with Trump in which, he writes, they discussed Trump Plaza’s financial executive, who was black.
 He quoted Trump as saying he never liked the man and believed he was not doing a good job.
 Trump’s conversation is recounted:

 “And isn’t it funny.
 I’ve got black accountants at Trump Castle and Trump Plaza.
 Black guys counting my money!
 I hate it.
 The only kind of people I want counting my money are short guys that wear yarmulkes every day. . . .
 I think the guy is lazy.
 And it’s probably not his fault because laziness is a trait in blacks.
 It really is, I believe that.
 It’s not anything they can control.”